EinBaum/AutoLogin/README.md

 #AutoLogin#

+This program starts WoW and automatically enters your login information.
-Starts WoW (tested with version 1.12.1 only).
+Tested with version 1.12.1 only.
-Enters login information and presses enter.
-After that, this program is closed.

-###Usage###
+##Usage##

-After compiling the program, start it with the following command line parameters:
+After compiling this program, start it with the following command line parameters:

 AutoLogin.exe GAMEPATH ACCOUNT PASSWORD